There is a flow to history and culture.

 They never will.

-We cannot not simply appeal to decency; we need to define it.
+We cannot not simply appeal to decency; we need to name the evil and define the alternative.

 1. We reject Collectivism, in favor of Individualism.